broadinstitute/malaria-amplicon-pipeline/README.md

 ```
 python AmpliconPipeline.py --json inputs.json
 ```
 If however one wishes to supply the inputs independently without requiring a JSON input file, one could do so in which case each input would have its own flag.
-The entire list of input flags are given below.
+The entire list of input flags with their description are given below.
 ```
 usage: AmpliconPipeline.py [-h] [--json JSON] [--path_to_meta PATH_TO_META]
                            [--skip_preprocess] [--keep_primers] [--pr1 PR1]